Mêdog County: Language

 Tsangla or Pemakopa is one of the many languages of Tibet.
 Tsangla is widely spoken and understood by many non-Tsangla speakers in the area.
 People of Pemako also speak Standard Tibetan.
 The Pemakopa people also speak other dialects of Tibet, such as Khampa, Kongpo and Zayul dialects.
 Today inside Tibet Pemakopa people are also well versed in Mandarin Chinese.
 As the majority are Pemakopas, spoken Tsangla is well established.
 Pemakopa dialect of Tsangla doesn't have tones, unlike Standard Tibetan, but Tsangla language in Pemako uses high and low accents, which are absent in other Tsangla dialects.
 Pemakopa dialect's numerical denominations up to 20 and higher are counted in Standard Tibetan.
-Globally Tsangla language has about 140,000–160,000 speakers.
+Worldwide, the Tsangla language has about 140,000–160,000 speakers.

 Religion

 Majority of people in Pemako follow Nyingma tradition of Tibetan Buddhism.
 Some follow the indigenous Bon tradition as well.
 Lhoba people in Pemako practice a combination of animism and Buddhism.